junder-git/app1_dockercompose_python_discord_quart/README.md

 - Queue size limit of 50 tracks

 ### Current Security Features
-- Limit of one bot instance per Discord server
+- Limit of one bot instance per Discord server for any number of voice channels it may have.